Pye Phyo Tayza: Business interests

-Sporty posts
+Sport posts

 He became the president of Yangon United F.C. in 2009 at the age of 24.
 In 2020, he was elected vice president of Myanmar Football Federation, making him the world's youngest FIFA team president.

 Charity work

 He donated 10 million Kyats to the Ayeyarwady Centre for combatting COVID-19 pandemic across the country.
+He donated 150 million kyats to Junta Chief Min Aung Hlaing's Maravijaya Buddha in 2023.

 Personal life

 He married Thet Hnin Hlaing, the daughter of Tun Hlaing, director of the Myanmar Directorate of Defence Industries, in 2020.
 The wedding was held in a resort town near Mandalay and was the biggest wedding in Myanmar.